markriedl/easygen/README.md

 | --------- | ---- | ----------- |
 | output  | text data | The random sequence. |

-When using this module with `CharacterLSTM_Run`, it is best to make sure the length is the same as the LSTM's history parameter.
+When using this module with `CharRNN_Run`, it is best to make sure the length is the same as the LSTM's history parameter.

 ## MakeString